salrashid123/istio_helloworld/README.md

 ### Setup some tunnels to each of the services:

-Open up three new shell windows and type in one line into each:
+Open up several new shell windows and type in one line into each:
 ```
 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000